nstack-io/nstack-ios-sdk/README.md

 > TODO: Docs

+Shows alerts if there is a new app update available.

+> **NOTE:** This feature is not yet supported on macOS.

 ### Messages

 > TODO: Docs

+Ability to show custom messages to users, for example warning them about server outage.

+> **NOTE:** This feature is not yet supported on macOS.

 ### Rate Reminder

 > TODO: Docs

+Alerts to remind the user to rate the application.

+> **NOTE:** This feature is not yet supported on macOS.

 ## 👥 Credits
 Made with ❤️ at [Nodes](http://nodesagency.com).